-The purchases of rental product as well as the proceeds from the sale and liquidation of rental product are classified as cash flows from investing activities on the condensed consolidated statements of cash flows because the predominant activity of the rental product purchased is to generate rental revenue and such classification is consistent with the classification of long-term asset activity.
-Proceeds from the sale of rental product were \$6.8 million and \$5.4 million for the three months ended April 30, 2024 and 2023, respectively.
-Proceeds from the liquidation of rental product were \$1.1 million and \$1.3 million for the three months ended April 30, 2024 and 2023, respectively.
+The purchases of rental product, as well as the proceeds from the sale and liquidation of rental product, are classified as cash flows from investing activities on the condensed consolidated statements of cash flows because the predominant activity of the rental product purchased is to generate rental revenue and such classification is consistent with the classification of long-term asset activity.
+Proceeds from the sale of rental product were \$5.4 million and \$4.0 million for the three months ended April 30, 2023 and 2022, respectively.